Bangladeshi immigrant convicted in NYC subway bombing

 - Did you vote?
 Now anyone can know

+Artis, 38, of Manhattan, said she worried some vague laws might allow a lot of people to be “labeled a terrorist if they are just a random whack job.”

+In a statement, U.S. Attorney Geoffrey S. Berman said the Election Day verdict on Ullah’s attempt to make a political statement with deadly violence “fittingly underscores the core principles of American democracy and spirit: Americans engage in the political process through votes, not violence.”

-Prosecutors said he wanted to maim or kill commuters as part of a “lone wolf” terrorist attack on behalf of the Islamic State group.
-They disputed the defense claim, saying Ullah would not have worn a bomb had he wanted to kill only himself.
-They also cited social media postings by Ullah as well as comments he made after his arrest to investigators.
+At trial, prosecutors said Ullah would not have worn a bomb had he wanted to kill only himself.
+They cited Ullah’s social media postings and said he told an investigator: “I did it for the Islamic State.”

-The verdict capped a weeklong trial that featured surveillance video of Ullah on the morning when his pipe bomb sputtered, seriously burning him in a subway corridor beneath Times Square and the Port Authority bus terminal where most subway lines converge.
+The weeklong trial featured surveillance video of Ullah the morning when his pipe bomb barely exploded, seriously burning him in a corridor beneath Times Square and the Port Authority bus terminal, where most subway lines converge.

-At trial, Ullah was confronted with his post-arrest statements and his social media comments, such as when he taunted President Donald Trump on Facebook before the attack.
-The president later demanded tightened immigration rules.
+Ullah, 28, of Brooklyn, was confronted with his post-arrest statements and his social media comments, such as when he taunted Trump on Facebook before the attack.

+Within hours of Ullah’s blast, Trump was assailing the immigration system that had allowed Ullah — and multitudes of law-abiding Bangladeshis — to enter the U.S.

+Ullah got an entry visa in 2011 because he had an uncle who was already a U.S. citizen.
+Trump said allowing foreigners to follow relatives to the U.S. was “incompatible with national security.”

 Authorities said Ullah’s radicalization began in 2014 when he started viewing materials online, including a video instructing Islamic State supporters to carry out attacks in their homelands.